existentialmutt/lt-ruby/README.md

 - `ctrl/cmd-enter` evals the selected text and prints results inline.
 If no text is selected it evals the current line.

 ### Watches
-Watches enable you to see the results of individual expressions within a whole-file eval.
+Watches enable you to see the results of individual expressions within an eval.

 - `alt-w` adds a watch for the selection and evaluates it
 - `alt-shift-w` removes the watch for the selection